Izhaki/nodemon-webpack-plugin/README.md

 Uses [Nodemon](https://nodemon.io/) to watch and restart your module's output file, but only when webpack is in watch mode (ie, `--watch`).

-Saves the need for installing, configuring and running Nodemon as a seperate process.
+Saves the need for installing, configuring and running Nodemon as a separate process.

 ## Installation